 Waterfront Park.
 Photo by: Matt Ferguson Photography

 The Okanagan Heritage Museum is a great introduction to Kelowna, with displays that explain the region’s flora and fauna, the valley’s formation, and the culture of its original inhabitants, the syilx/Okanagan people.
-From there it’s a quick walk to boutiques on Bernard, the tranquil Japanese-style Kasugai Gardens, or the hip tasting room at BNA to sample a flight of beer or eat a delicious Vietnamese sub from BoxcAr, located on-site.
+From there it’s a quick walk to boutiques on Bernard, the tranquil Japanese-style Kasugai Gardens, or the hip tasting room at BNA to sample a flight of beer or eat a delicious smash burger from BNA Burger, located on-site.